thorlorick/react_grade_insight/pastings.md

 # DEPLOYMENT TOMORROW...or at least very soon.
 I'm going to run a beta test with some my classes this year to see what works, what is missing, what I need...definitely going to need some admin tools.
 But for now, i think we are letting it loose to the wind....

+# Messy, Messy, Messy
+Right now the Teacher Dashboard is very messy.
+There seems to be an issue with renaming assignments.
+BUT, the site itself is not clear. it's hard to see what we need.
+I need to clean up the table or the parser or something else maybe.
+I haven't let students or parents in on the site yet.
+First, get a couple teachers to try it out and give me feedback....need outside input!!!